Vatican II's Document on Religious Liberty in Light of the defined traditions of the Church

 compiled by Jim Condit Jr.

-(Some of the below passages may be direct cut-and-pastes from some of the writings of Gary Giuffre, the only purpose here is to make this material known to people searching for the truth about the Crisis in the Church in our time.)
+(Some of the below passages may be direct cut-and-pastes from some of the writings of Mr. Gary Giuffre.
+The only purpose here is to make this material known to people searching for the truth about the Crisis in the Church in our time.)

 FOREWORD: